kmdlogic/kmd-logic-cpr-console-sample/README.md

 1. Call `GetAllCprEvents` and determine the applicable events yourself
 2. Use the event subscribe/unsubscribe feature in Logic to specify the citizens you care about and then call `GetSubscribedCprEvents`

+`GetSubscribedCprEvents` returns `ActualCount` which indicates total records before filter based on subscription.
+To get all events keep fetching records until `ActualCount` is zero

 On receiving the change notification you will then need to fetch the updated details of the citizen from the register by calling `GetCitizenByIdAsync`.